Postgraduate Diploma Dermatology

-- The programme has been designed specifically for primary care physicians wishing to gain experience in the management of clinical and service aspects of Dermatology.
+- The programme has been designed specifically for physicians either already employed or wishing to work in Dermatology.

-- The course runs over approximately 9 to 11 months.
+- The course runs over approximately a year.
 For exact course dates and locations please check this page.

 - The course integrates several components of learning.
 There are reading topics available on-line.
 Understanding of these core topics is assessed through a series of online Higher Order Thinking Questions.

-- The reading topics i.e. resource learning material, which are specifically commissioned by Rila Institute of Health Sciences, cover the essential elements in developing core knowledge and skills in Dermatology.
+- The reading topics cover the essential elements in developing core knowledge and skills in Dermatology.